-- (1) All replacement piping shall meet the design and construction standards for piping identified in subchapter 4 of these rules. - (2) If any piping is added to or replaced in a category one underground storage tank system, the permittee shall notify the Secretary of the change in accordance with § 8-304(d). - (3) Before any new or repaired piping may be used, the permittee or tank owner shall conduct a line test in accordance with § 8-507(b)(2). - (4) Within 30 days of completing the line test required under subsection (d)(3) of this section, the permittee or tank owner shall submit a copy of the line test report to the Secretary. - (5) The permittee or tank owner shall maintain a copy of the line test report within the state in accordance with § 8-502(e). - (6) Within 90 days of completing a repair of any cathodically protected piping, the permittee or tank owner shall test the cathodic protection system in accordance with § 8-504(a) (systems using galvanic anodes) or § 8-504(b) (systems using impressed current), as applicable. - (e) Repair or replacement of cathodic protection systems - (1) Any repair or replacement of a cathodic protection system shall be performed in accordance with NACE International Standard RP0285-2002: "Corrosion Control of Underground Storage Tank Systems by Cathodic Protection." - (2) Any repair or replacement of a cathodic protection system shall be designed and supervised by a person certified by NACE International as a Cathodic Protection Specialist, or by a licensed professional engineer who has licensing or certification that includes education and experience in corrosion control of buried or submerged metal piping systems and metal tanks. - (3) Before using an underground storage tank system with a cathodic protection system that has been repaired or replaced, the permittee or tank owner shall test the cathodic protection system in accordance with § 8-504(a) or (b), as applicable. - (f) All permittees or tank owners shall maintain a record of all underground storage tank system repairs in accordance with §§ 8-502(d) and (e).
-This record shall document: - (1) The reason why the repair was necessary;
+- (1) All replacement piping shall meet the design and construction standards for piping identified in subchapter 4 of these rules. - (2) If any piping is added to or replaced in a category one underground storage tank system, the permittee shall notify the Secretary of the change in accordance with § 8-303. - (3) Before any new or repaired piping may be used, the permittee or tank owner shall conduct a line test as directed by the Secretary. - (4) Within 30 days of completing the line test required under subsection (d)(3) of this section, the permittee or tank owner shall submit a copy of the line test report to the Secretary. - (5) The permittee or tank owner shall maintain a copy of the line test report within the state. - (6) Within 120 days of completing a repair of any cathodically protected piping, the permittee or tank owner shall test the cathodic protection system in accordance with § 8-504(a) (systems using galvanic anodes) or § 8-504(b) (systems using impressed current), as applicable. - (e) Repair or replacement of cathodic protection systems - (1) Any repair or replacement of a cathodic protection system shall be performed in accordance with NACE International Standard RP0285-2002: "Corrosion Control of Underground Storage Tank Systems by Cathodic Protection." - (2) Any repair or replacement of a cathodic protection system shall be designed and supervised by a person certified by NACE International as a Cathodic Protection Specialist, or by a licensed professional engineer who has licensing or certification that includes education and experience in corrosion control of buried or submerged metal piping systems and metal tanks. - (3) Before using an underground storage tank system with a cathodic protection system that has been repaired or replaced, the permittee or tank owner shall test the cathodic protection system in accordance with § 8-504(a) or (b), as applicable. - (f) All permittees or tank owners shall maintain a record of all underground storage tank system repairs in accordance with § 8-502(d).
+This record shall document:

+(1) The reason why the repair was necessary;